Skip to content

 Parallel Tool Calling parallelToolCalling Whether to allow parallel tool calling (true enable, false disable, undefined use default).

-Service Tier serviceTier Processing tier for official OpenAI / Anthropic requests. auto lets the provider choose; standard maps to OpenAI default and Anthropic standard_only; flex / scale / priority are OpenAI-specific and fall back to Anthropic standard_only.
+Service Tier serviceTier Processing tier / speed preset for OpenAI and Anthropic requests. auto lets the provider choose; standard maps to OpenAI default and Anthropic standard_only; flex / scale map to OpenAI tiers and Anthropic standard_only; priority maps to OpenAI Priority Tier and Anthropic Fast mode.
 Leave empty to omit the field.

 Verbosity verbosity Constrain verbosity: low / medium / high (not supported by all providers).